Chapter Twenty-Nine

 My heart pounds loudly, feeling my blood go cold.
 I look around the dark room, overcome with fear.

 Flashbacks of lying on the stone dungeon floor, chained up, crosses my mind.
-The memories of watching my blood drip from my wrists, unable to move, with the only source of light entering from the cracks of the door.
+The memories of my blood dripping from my wrists, unable to move, with the only source of light entering from the cracks of the door.

 I shake my head, attempting to calm myself from panicking.